 Compass Code Name/Definition Priority Risk User or System Assigned 411H Routinely feeding a diet very low in calories and/or essential nutrients.
 Examples: Vegan diet Macrobiotic diet Other diets very low in calories and/or essential nutrients 4 L U 4111 Routinely using inappropriate sanitation in the feeding, preparation, handling, and storage of expressed human milk or formula.
 Limited or no access to a: Safe water supply (documented by appropriate authorities); Heat source for sterilization; and/or Refrigerator or freezer for storage.
 Failure to prepare, handle, and store bottles, storage containers or breast pumps properly; examples include: Human Milk Thawing/heating in a microwave Refreezing Adding freshly expressed unrefrigerated human milk to frozen human milk Adding freshly pumped chilled human milk to frozen human milk in an amount that is greater than the amount of frozen human milk Feeding thawed refrigerated human milk more than 24 hours after it was thawed Saving human milk from a used bottle for another feeding Failure to clean breast pump per manufacturer's instruction Feeding donor human milk acquired directly from individuals or the Internet.
-Formula Failure to prepare and/or store formula formula per manufacturer's or physicians instructions Storing at room temperature for more than 1 hour Using formula from a used bottle for another feeding Failure to clean breast pump per manufacturer's or physicians instructions Storing at room temperature for more than 1 hour Using formula from a used bottle for another feeding Failure to clean baby bottle properly 4 L U 411J Feeding dietary supplements with potentially harmful consequences.
+Formula Failure to prepare and/or store formula formula per manufacturer's or physicians instructions Storing at room temperature for more than 1 hour Using formula in a bottle one hour after the start of a feeding Failure to clean baby bottle properly 4 L U 411J Feeding dietary supplements with potentially harmful consequences.
 Examples of dietary supplements which, when fed in excess of recommended dosage, may be toxic or have harmful consequences: Single or multi-vitamins; Mineral supplements; and Herbal or botanical supplements/remedies/teas.
 4 L U